-- issue a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), in the Belfast Gazette and on the council website for two consecutive weeks detailing, in line with Reg.
-24 of The LDP Regs: - o the adoption date of the LPP; - The fact that the LPP is available for inspection and the places and times at which it can be inspected; - Where to get copies of the LPP and any accompanying documents, the Department's Direction and the Independent Examiner's Report; - make the LPP and any accompanying documents, the Department's Direction and Independent Examiner's Report available on the website with hard copy available on request for a specified price; - make the LPP and any accompanying documents, the Department's Direction and Independent Examiner's Report available for inspection during normal working hours at the Council Offices and other places within the District as the Council considers appropriate; - write to key consultees and those submitting representations and counter representations advising them of the adopted LPP, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report. - Send a copy of the LPP and accompanying documents required under legislation to DfI as per Reg.
-24 3 (e) of The LDP Regs on the date of adoption; - Notify any person who has asked to be notified of the adoption of the LPP as per Reg.
-24 3 (f) of The LDP Regs on the date of adoption.
+- issue a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), in the Belfast Gazette and on the Council's website (www.derrystrabane.com) for two consecutive weeks, detailing, in line with Reg.
+24 of The LDP Regs: - o adoption date of the LPP; - the fact that the LPP is available for inspection and the places and times at which it can be inspected; - Where to get copies of the Local Policies Plan, and any accompanying documents, the Dfl Direction and the Independent Examiner's Report; - make the LPP and accompanying documents, the Department's Direction and Independent Examiner's Report available on the Council's website with hard copy available on request for a specified price; - make the LPP and any accompanying documents, the Department's Direction and Independent Examiner's Report available for inspection during normal working hours (by prior appointment if appropriate) at the Council Offices and other places within the District as the Council considers appropriate; - write to key consultees and those submitting representations and counter representations advising them of the adopted Local Policies Plan, and where to obtain copies together with the Department for Infrastructure's Direction and the Independent Examiner's Report. - Send a copy of the LPP and accompanying documents required under legislation to Dfl as per Reg.
+24 3 (e) of The LDP Regs; - Notify any person who has asked to be notified of the adoption of the LPP as per Reg.
+24 3 (f) of The LDP Regs.